OpenCDSS/ArkDSS-Colors-of-Water/matlab/README.md

 example expected command line arguments for calibration:

-`StateTL -r 2018` - initially rebuild new binary files for 2018 (or when modify river network)
+`StateTL -r` - initially rebuild new binary files, with multiyrstation=1 this will include hourly station data for all years in multiyrlist

-`StateTL -b 2018` - build new binary files for 2018 (when evaluating a new year but didnt modify network)
+`StateTL -g` - output gage data, with multiyrstation=1 this will output gage data files for all years in multiyrlist

 `StateTL -f \calibration\Par.1 -c 2018,WD17 -p` - calibrate year 2018 for WD17 with input/output into Par.1 folder, -p is optional to plot calibration figures

+or more simply:

+`StateTL -f \calibration\Par.1 -c 2018` - calibrate year 2018 for all water districts in WDcaliblist